-Qantas Points Club, a rewards program aimed at Qantas Frequent Flyer members with a penchant for shopping, launched in early 2020.
+Qantas Points Club, a rewards program aimed at Qantas Frequent Flyer members with a penchant for earning points on the ground, launched in early 2020.
 Up for grabs are various perks including Qantas Club memberships, and even the ability to earn Status Credits on Qantas reward seat bookings.

 What is Qantas Points Club?

-The Qantas Points Club program is aimed directly at frequent buyers rather than frequent flyers and will be a separate program to the Qantas Frequent Flyer program.
-It is designed to complement the existing Status Credit levels offered to members who frequently fly.
+The Qantas Points Club program is aimed directly at frequent buyers rather than frequent flyers.
+It’s separate from the base Qantas Frequent Flyer program status levels.
+Instead, it’s designed to complement the existing Status Credit levels offered to members who frequently fly.

 Given that two-thirds of all Qantas Points are earned from on-the-ground transactions, there are many members out there who can take advantage of this program, which has two tiers levels: